- Travel in France

 is 45 km from the A75 Paris-Beziers motorway to the east.
 There are

 at Brive la Gaillarde).
-Rodez airport will again have direct flights to
+Rodez has direct flights to

-the UK - Southampton - starting June 2018, thanks to Eastern Airways.
+the UK - Southampton - with Eastern airways/Flybe.

 The airport is also served by Ryanair flights from Dublin and